GustavoFri/GustavoFri.github.io/_pages/about.md

 Current
 ===

-*I am a Ph.D. program applicant this year, seeking for some research opportunity about Probability this Summer.*
+*I am a Ph.D. program applicant this year, seeking for seeking for a Ph.D. position in Probability.*

 Profile
 ===